Pupil Personnel Services (PPS) Credential in School Counseling

 - No GRE requirement.

-- Four California locations: San Diego, Los Angeles, Irvine, and San Francisco
+- Six California locations: San Diego, Los Angeles, Irvine, San Francisco, Fresno and Sacramento

 - Application - Apply now online